 The Health Center and our Health Center Team will be available 24/7 to care for our campers and staff.
 The Health Center will be divided with rooms for non-viral treatment, COVID rule-out, and COVID positive isolation.
 Our Health Center Team will be available by phone prior to and during camp to address any questions or concerns you might have.

 We will conduct daily health screening for campers and staff.
 This will involve temperature screenings and questions about symptoms including cough, shortness of breath, chills, sore throat, loss of taste or smell, diarrhea, headache, etc.

 Enhanced cleaning procedures will be implemented across the camp facilities.

 In the event of a positive diagnosis of COVID-19:

-If any camper requires a COVID test because of the presentation of symptoms, we will contact his parents and each parent in his cabin.
+If any camper requires a COVID-19 PCR test because of the presentation of symptoms, we will contact his parents.
 If the diagnosis is positive, we will isolate the camper and make arrangements for parents to pick up the camper within approximately 12 hours.
 After a positive diagnosis, the camper’s cabin group will be monitored closely and undergo testing as recommended by the Health Department, and the Director will communicate with the parents of all campers in the cabin.
 We will keep all of our camp families updated on any changes or concerns.